Mail consisting of nonperfumed letters containing nothing other than 1 to 5 photographs no larger than 4 in. x 6 in.,

 ATTN: Inmate Finance

-Your name must be on the inmate’s visitation list to place funds in the inmate’s account.
+Your name must be in the inmate’s visitation list to place funds in the inmate’s account.

 Please ensure you list your return address on the envelope in which you are enclosing the money order.